ianyepan/ianyepan.github.io/_posts/2021-05-12-lichess-analysis.md

 membership.
-Many friends of mine have testified that the premium membership on Chess.com is well worth the price (especially the lessons), but if you're not willing to pay just for the game analysis feature, I've got good news for you!
+Many friends of mine have testified that the premium membership on Chess.com is well worth the price (especially the lessons), but if you're not willing to pay just for the game analysis feature, I've got good news for you.

 ## Enter Lichess